Kantar Poll Data (July 22-23, 2020)

-- During lockdown, 10% of Australians exceeded the National Health and Medical Research Council (NHMRC) guidelines for safe alcohol consumption and were drinking eleven or more standard drinks per week.
+- During lockdown, 10% of Australians exceeded the draft National Health and Medical Research Council (NHMRC) guidelines to reduce health risks from drinking alcohol and were drinking eleven or more standard drinks per week.

 - These Australians who exceeded the NHMRC guidelines also reported other unhealthy drinking behaviours.
 For example, those who drank more than 11 standard drinks per week were more likely to report:

 - drinking alcohol on more days of the week (25% compared with 12% of those who drank within the guidelines)

 - starting to consume alcohol earlier in the day (14% vs. 5%)